apache/nuttx/configs/eagle100/README.txt

     Configuration enables only the serial NSH interfaces (the telnet interface should also be functional, but is not enabled in this configuration).

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. As a consequence of (1), selection of toolchains differs from the discussion above under GNU Toolchain Options.
+You should *not* add the CROSSDEV setting on the make command line.
+Rather, you should reconfigure and select the toolchain that you want from the "System Type" menu.

+       Eventually, all of the eagle100 configurations will be changed to use the new configuration mechanism and at that time, the above discussion will be corrected for all configurations.

   nxflat:
     This builds the NXFLAT example at apps/examples/nxfalt.